 Over the years, however, we "got religion" and began to pay a lot more attention to getting our systems documented and consistent across the firm.
-That said, having a complete set of systems in place is still somewhat aspirational and we continue to do the work.
-Both lawyers and paralegals, alike, at our firm have been eagerly awaiting the completion of this book to help get us over the finish line.
+That said, having a complete set of systems in place is still somewhat aspirational, and we continue to do the work.